 (*Early Aug. only, ** mid-late Aug.)

-If you don't get some things sown now they won't have enough time to develop to crop well over winter, as with the shortening days now all growth slows dramatically in a couple of weeks.
-And another thing! - Remember these are just suggestions - you don't have to sow them all!
+If you don't get many hings sown now they won't have enough time to develop to crop well over winter, as with the shortening days now all growth slows dramatically in a couple of weeks.
+And another thing! - Remember that these are just suggestions - you don't have to sow them all!
 If I was forced to choose only six veg to grow over the winter in my polytunnel they would be Ragged Jack Kale, ruby or silver Swiss chards, watercress, lettuces Lattughino and Jack Ice, and sugar loaf chicory.
-They are all incredibly productive all winter in a polytunnel.
+They are all incredibly productive over even the hardest winter in a polytunnel.

 N.B.
-Sow in the evenings if possible as germination of some seeds can sometimes be affected or even prevented altogether by too high a temperature during the first 24 - 48 hours - this applies particularly to lettuce, spinach and also greenhouse sown carrots.
+Sow in the evenings if possible as germination of some varieties of seeds can sometimes be affected or even prevented altogether by too high a temperature during the first 24 - 48 hours - this applies particularly to lettuce, spinach, celery and also greenhouse sown carrots.
 Protect module-sown seedlings outside from heavy rain or strong sunlight with a plastic mesh such as 'Enviromesh' - which also protects against carrot root fly, cabbage white caterpillars and cabbage root fly - all of which can still decimate unprotected seedlings.
 Old net curtains work well too!
-Sowing in modules on a table or raised area outside also provides seedlings with good protection from slugs.
+Sowing in modules on a table, or raised area outside also provides seedlings with good protection from slugs.

 (P.S.
 I really enjoy sharing my original ideas and 40 years experience of growing and cooking my own organic food with you.
 It's most satisfying and naturally also very complimentary if others find "inspiration" in my work......But if you do happen to copy any of my material, or repeat it in any way online - I would appreciate it very much if you would please mention that it originally came from me, as it's the result of many years of hard work and hard won-experience.
 Thank you.)